United German Hungarians of Philadelphia and Vicinity: Soccer

-German Hungarian Major Team

-Colors

-The German Hungarians' colors are Red, and Black, usually with white accents.
-It is believed that these colors were chosen by Ted Kereczmann, based on his club team in Hungary.
-The team usually has a kit that consists of a red shirt, black shorts and red socks, and an alternate kit that consists of a white shirt, black shorts and white socks.
-Over the years there have been times when black socks were worn with both sets.
-In the early years the uniforms were hand-sewn and the shorts and socks purchased.
-In the late eighties, the club began wearing Adidas uniforms.
+As of December 2025, United German Hungarians fields an adult women's soccer team that competes in the Tri-County Women's Soccer League.

+The club first soccer team dates back to 1925.

+History

 League play

 In 1923, the club entered the third division of the Allied League.
 The first team was moved into the second division of the National League in 1927.
 This team achieved success that year with a first-half-title and were undefeated.
 In 1928 GH moved into the first division of the National League, and in 1932 won the First Division Championship.

 In 1933 the first team entered the Pennsylvania League, considered one of the nation's strongest amateur soccer leagues.
 In 1945 the first team entered the first division of the Philadelphia Soccer League.
 In 1959 United Soccer League of Pennsylvania was formed with the German Hungarians as a founding member.
 In 1996 the German Hungarians transferred from the USLofPA to the Inter-County Soccer League, due to the declining size of the league that they had helped found in 1959.
 In intercounty the GH played in the Ultra division.
 The German Hungarians were Champions of this division twice, in 1996 and 1997.
 Sometime in the 2000s the GH returned to the United League, were the team still plays today.